danielbaek2/Platy-Possibilities/docs/DesignDoc.md

 >  _**[Sprint 2 & 4]** Provide a very brief statement about the project and the most
 > important user group and user goals._

+The project focuses on developing an Angular web application that manages the needs of a wilderness preservation organization.
+The most important user group of the project are the environmentalists, conservationists, and volunteers dedicated to preserving wilderness areas, while the most important user goals are to monitor ecosystems, track endangered species, and promote conservation efforts to safeguard natural habitats for future generations.

 ### Glossary and Acronyms
 > _**[Sprint 2 & 4]** Provide a table of terms and acronyms._